Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 - Develop new class activities and materials for current and future programs

-- Conduct regular reflections/evaluations of programs and experiences
+- Conduct regular reflections/evaluations of programs and experiences to improve for the future

 Additional Duties:

-- Create marketing and social media posts; promoting upcoming classes
+- Create marketing and social media posts; promoting upcoming classes and EcoElsa LLC

 - Assist with the creation of newsletters, blog posts, and videos